-From 6 April employers have discretionary powers to not enrol Directors or those with protection from the LTA charge.
+Since 6 April 2016 employers have discretionary powers to not enrol directors or those with protection from the lifetime allowance charge.

 So if Josh doesn't have a contract of employment to work for the company, he won't be treated as a worker, even if he takes on other workers who will be covered by the employer duties.
 If he does have a contract to work for the company, he still won't be treated as a worker unless he takes on another worker.
 In this case, both Josh and the other person would be treated as workers.

-A. Employers have a duty to assess their workforce to identify the types of worker they employ and the duties they'll have to carry out.
-For a maximum of three months, postponement gives employers the option to defer:
+Employers have a duty to assess their workforce to identify the types of worker they employ and the duties they'll have to carry out.
+For a maximum of three months employers have the option to defer:

 This allows employers to smooth the administration of their employer duties and align it with their existing business processes.
-For example, they can use postponement to:
+For example, they can use deferment to:

-They can use postponement with their whole workforce, groups of workers or individuals.
+They can use deferment with their whole workforce, groups of workers or individuals.

 Partners are normally self-employed, so they're not treated as workers for the employer duties.
-However, any employees of the LLP (e.g. administration staff) are likely to be covered by the requirements.
+However, any employees of the LLP (for example administration staff) are likely to be covered by the requirements.

 Employers do have to consider that salaried partners in the LLP may be classed as ‘workers’.
 Such employers will need to consider this aspect and seek advice if required.